petrvanblokland/DesignDesignSpace/Site.md

 ~~~

 ## Repeat to improve
 What makes a design proces fundamentally different from a production process, is that repetition improves the result.
 Starting with quick sketches, ignoring most details, next steps take more time.
-It’s not a lineair process, it’s a iterative process, which means repeating the previous step in more detail.
+It’s not a lineair process, it’s an iterative process, which means repeating the previous step in more detail.

 ~~~Python
 box = page['Main']['Content']